 Sabina Husic is the Director of Media to the Victorian Premier, Dan Andrews.
 An experienced communications strategist, Sabina has shaped political, media and digital campaigns that have engaged millions.
 She is a highly respected advisor on media and digital strategy, crisis management, targeted campaigning, public affairs and stakeholder relations.

-She has held some of the most senior advisory roles in government and opposition across federal and state politics, including as Deputy Chief of Staff to Opposition Leader Anthony Albanese, Head of Digital Media to Premier Dan Andrews, Director of Communications to Premier Kristina Keneally, and Media Advisor to Premier Nathan Rees.
-Sabina also boasts significant experience within the not-for-profit sector, having worked as General Manager of Media and Communications at Basketball Australia and Chief of Staff at the Australian Workers Union.
+She has held senior advisory roles in government and opposition across federal and state politics, including as Deputy Chief of Staff to Opposition Leader Anthony Albanese, Head of Digital Media to Premier Dan Andrews, Director of Communications to Premier Kristina Keneally, and Media Advisor to Premier Nathan Rees.
+Sabina also worked as General Manager of Media and Communications at Basketball Australia and Chief of Staff at the Australian Workers Union.

 David McElrea is a senior policy adviser at the Australian Institute of Company Directors.
 David has worked in politics including as the Deputy Chief of Staff to the then Deputy Leader of the Opposition, Tanya Plibersek as well as roles in the NSW Government.
 He has also been a union leader and held various elected positions in the union, United Voice including as Assistant National Secretary.
 David is a lawyer by training and has worked as a labour lawyer in Brisbane, Sydney and the UK.
 He lives in Sydney.